 The honey bee is the only non-mammal to have a symbolic language; honey bee dance language shatters our perception of what an insect brain can accomplish and provides a great challenge to discovering how a small brain can generate complex behavior.
 We use neurochemical and new genomic tools developed in our laboratory and the recently completed honey bee genome to help in this quest.
 One early breakthrough was the discovery that cocaine, acting on endogenous octopamine pathways, makes bees dance more!Evolution of Insect Society in Molecular Terms

 Social insects live in extraordinarily complex and cohesive societies, where many individuals sacrifice their personal reproduction to become helpers in the colony.
 Identifying adaptive molecular changes involved in eusocial evolution in insects is important for understanding the mechanisms underlying transitions from solitary to social living, and the maintenance and elaboration of social life.
 We develop large-scale genomic resources to address these issues, in wasps and bees.
 These resources include brain transcriptomes and whole genomes.
 Drawing from whole genome comparisons, candidate gene approaches, and a genome-scale, comparative analysis of protein-coding sequence, we have made novel discoveries related to several major biological processes, including chemical signaling, brain development and function, reproduction, and metabolism and nutrition.
-Working with the Beijing Genome Institute we are sequencing genomes for 15 species that show different levels of sociality, a resource that expect will significantly accelerate discovery in this area.Announcements
+Working with the Beijing Genome Institute we sequenced and analyzed genomes for 10 species that show different levels of sociality, and found evidence that gene regulatory networks have become more complex during social evolution.Announcements